frectures/js/README.md

 ![](img/brendan.jpg)

-> “I was recruited to Netscape with the promise of doing Scheme in the browser”
+> **Brendan Eich:** “I was recruited to Netscape with the promise of doing Scheme in the browser.”

 <table>
 <tr>